 Financial assets classified as loans and receivables and all non-derivative financial liabilities are carried in the Balance Sheet at amortised cost.
-Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2015, using the following methods and assumptions:
+Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2017, using the following methods and assumptions:

-- The fair value of loans from the Public Works and Loan Board (PWLB) have been discounted at the published interest rates for new PWLB certainty rate loans with an identical remaining term to maturity arranged on 31 March. - No early repayment or impairment is recognised for any financial instrument. - The fair value of short-term instruments, including trade payables and receivables is assumed to approximate to the carrying amount. - The fair values of long-term investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March.
+- Loans borrowed by Winchester City Council have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans. - No early repayment or impairment is recognised for any financial instrument. - The fair value of short-term instruments, including trade payables and receivables is assumed to approximate to the carrying amount. - The fair values of other long-term investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March.